oomlout/oomlout_oomp_builder/navigation/electronic/ic/qfn_28/mcu/atmega328/microchip/atmega328p_mn/part/readme.md

-# Electronic Ic Qfn 28 Mcu Atmega328 Microchip Atmega328P Mn
+# Electronic IC Qfn 28 MCU Atmega328 Microchip Atmega328P Mn

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base